 Greece Dress Code

 Working abroad sounds like an adventure to many people.
-Greece job search requires more than the Greece visat and just the obvious Greece cover letter and Greece CV writing and translation - they require methodical preparation.
+Greece job search requires more than the Greece visa and just the obvious Greece cover letter and Greece CV writing and translation - they require methodical preparation for passing Greece job interview.
 You will face issues that probably did not even cross your mind when you start planning to find jobs in Greece.

 Greece Dress Code for Job Interviews